 Waterfront at Forster

 There are plenty of nice cafes and restaurants along the way.
-We enjoyed chai latte at Reef cafe nicely located near the Turtle Board Walk overlooking the Forster-Tuncurry Bridge.
+We enjoyed a chai latte at a cafe nicely located near the Turtle Board Walk overlooking the Forster-Tuncurry Bridge.
 The cafe has a nice seafood and pizza menu for dinner.

 The waterfront at Forster has a number of nice serviced apartments, cafes, bars and restaurants.
-During the summer months of November and December, this area is packed with tourist and gets very crowded.
-Scenic boat tours operate from near the bridge and provided a great insight into the waterways and sea life of this interesting region.
+During the summer months of November and December, this area is packed with tourists and gets very crowded.
+Scenic boat tours operate from near the bridge and provide a great insight into the waterways and sea life of this interesting region.

 Boat tours in Forster